genepi/imputationserver/docs/create-reference-panels.md

 # Create a Reference Panel

+This tutorial will help you to create your own reference panel and integrate it into Michigan Imputation Server.

 ## Requirements

-This tutorial will help you to integrate your own reference poanel.
-A working reference panel can be found [here](https://imputationserver.sph.umich.edu/static/downloads/releases/hapmap2-1.0.0.zip).)
+### Running Docker Cluster
+First, please setup a new local Michigan Imputation Server using Docker and install the HapMap reference panel.
+Instructions can be found [here](http://imputationserver.readthedocs.io/en/latest/docker/).

 ### Data

 Your reference data has to be available in the VCF file format (one for each chromosome).
 Currently GRCh37 coordinates are required.